no-stack-dub-sack/apexdox-vs-code/README.md

 ## Commands
 You can launch the following commands via the command pallette (<kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>):

+### Create/Preview Docs
 - **ApexDoc2: Run**: Run ApexDoc2.
 Many aspects of how this command behaves can be configured using the settings below.
 - **ApexDoc2: Open Docs**: Launch a server on localhost and open the generated documentation.

+### Auto-Stub Comment Blocks
+Auto-stubbing comment blocks allows you to quickly document your class files with minimal effort.
+The appearance/style of comment stubs can be configured using the settings described in the [next section](#comment-block-settings).
+Auto-stub commands can be invoked in two ways:

-- **ApexDoc2: Stub Comment Block**: On the line above a method, class/interface, property, or enum, invoke this command to stub an ApexDoc2 comment based on the current context.
-This command can also be invoked by completion item: type `/**` and press <kbd>Tab</kbd> when prompted.
-The appearance / style of comment stubs can be configured using the settings below.
+- **ApexDoc2: Stub Comment Block**: Invoke this command on the line above a method, class/interface, property, or enum to stub an ApexDoc2 comment based on the current context.
+- **/\*\***: Same as `ApexDoc2: Stub Comment Block`, but as a Completion Item.
+Simply type `/**` and press <kbd>Tab</kbd> when prompted.
+See demos [here](#class-comments-includes-class-level-interfaces-and-enums) and [here](#method-comments).

 ## Favicon & Logo Customization
 To use your own favicon and logo (for the sidebar's 'Project Splash'), include files named `logo.png` and `favicon.png` in the `apexdoc2.engine.assets` array in `.vscode/settings.json`.
 This will overwrite the existing files.
 You can read more about this and other ApexDoc2 settings below.